craigerm/dark-octo-themes/README.md

 Usage
 -----
 Just navigate to any file in a github repository to see the dark theme automatically applied.

-When you navigate to a file for a github repository you will see a dark theme.
+It also works for gists and blame.

+To change the theme view the extension options and select the theme you like.

 Themes
 ------
-Currently there is only one theme based on the vibrantink theme.
+* Vibrant Ink
+* Side Tracked - thanks to [@maxgoedjen](https://github.com/maxgoedjen)

 Features Planned
 ---------------
 * <del>Viewing source code files in different themes</del>
 * <del>Viewing files diffs in different themes</del>
 * <del>Include theme when viewing gist.github</del>
-* Multiple themes available
+* <del>Multiple themes available</del>
 * Font family and size configuration

 License